Quantum phases, Supersolids and quantum phase transitions of interacting bosons in frustrated lattices: Solids and supersolids in a Kagome lattice near

-Slightly away from $1/3 $ filling, there must be a direct first order transition from the TVB to the superfluid as shown in Fig.12, there is no TVB supersolid intervening between the RVB and the SF, in sharp contrast to the cases in bipartite and triangular lattices.
+Slightly away from $1/3 $ filling, there must be a direct first order transition from the TVB to the superfluid as shown in Fig.12, there is no TVB supersolid intervening between the TVB and the SF, in sharp contrast to the cases in bipartite and triangular lattices.

-Note that due to the lack of dimer VBS on the Kagome lattice at $ f=1/3 $, any excitation above the TVB state in the Fig.10 will necessarily involve the breaking the the TVB into a density excitation shown in Fig.11.
-This gap is of density origin represented by the gauge field fluctuation in Eqn.\ref{ka}.
-This is in sharp contrast to the dimer VB or plaquette VB state in bipartite lattices such as square and honeycome lattice.
-In these bipartite lattices, there are VBS excitation gaps due to the operator $ \lambda \cos 4 \theta $ which only involves dimer flips instead of any density fluctuation shown in Fig.21.
-Here, such an operator is lacking in the Ising limit, so there is no such VBS gap.
+Note that due to the lack of dimer VBS on the Kagome lattice at $ f=1/3 $, any excitation above the TVB state in the Fig.10 will have to break the TVB into a density excitation shown in Fig.11.
+Because this density "defect" could happen in any position of the lattice, so the moving of this through the whole lattice leads to the excitation spectrum in the TVB shown in the upper right inset in Fig.12.
+This gap is of density origin represented by the Higgs mechanism of the gauge field $ A_{\mu} $ fluctuations in Eqn.\ref{ka}.
+This is in sharp contrast to the dimer VB or plaquette VB state in bipartite lattices such as square and honeycome lattices.
+In these bipartite lattices, there are VBS excitation gaps due to the operator $ \lambda \cos 3 \theta $ ( $ \lambda \cos 4 \theta $ ) in a honeycomb ( square ) lattice which only involves dimer flips instead of any density fluctuation shown in Fig.21.
+Here, such an operator is lacking in the Ising limit in a Kagome lattice, so there is no such a VBS gap.